simeononsecurity/simeononsecurity.ch/content/red-team-course/beacon-execution-and-beacon-object-files/index.en.md

 3. Inject a payload queued to fire before a new thread's main routine.

 Answer from memory first.
 The explanations are in the Answer Key at the end.

 ______

+## Why Execution Location Matters

+Execution location changes the telemetry footprint and the failure radius.
+A child process gives defenders a process tree, while in-process code avoids a child process but shares the host process and its crash risk.
+A benign BOF or test DLL in a snapshot demonstrates the tradeoff without deploying a payload to a production host. **Prefer a simulator when the code has destructive side effects.**

+______